cis498-g4/GuestBook/README.md

 # Deploying to Tomcat server with Apache Maven and WAR

 This is useful for building a Web Archive (WAR) for final deployment to a Servlet container.
+This is also an easy way to push new versions, or "refresh" the application.

 ## Requirements
 - Java  (1.8)